duneroadrunner/scpptool/README.md

 ### How to Build:

 Ubuntu Linux is currently the only tested platform.
-(But there's no intrinsic reason it shouldn't work on any platform for which clang/llvm is avalable.)
+(But there's no intrinsic reason it shouldn't work on any platform for which clang+llvm is avalable.)

-The first step is to [download](https://github.com/duneroadrunner/scpptool/archive/master.zip) and extract (or clone) the repository.
+First, [download](https://github.com/duneroadrunner/scpptool/archive/master.zip) and extract the repository (or clone it).
 Then just run the `build_myscpptool.sh` script.

-If you're not running an Ubuntu x86_64 system, then it will instruct you to download the clang/llvm pre-built binaries for your system and indicate the directory where they were extracted to.
-(On some systems, clang/llvm may require you to install other prerequisites.
-Those should be indicated by compile errors.
+If you're not running an Ubuntu x86_64 system, then it will instruct you to download the clang+llvm pre-built binaries for your system and indicate the directory where they were extracted to.
+(On some systems, clang+llvm may require you to install other prerequisites.
+Those should be indicated by link errors.
 At which point you can just install the requirements and rerun the build script.)

 The build script does not require root privileges.